 Grandma runs half marathon to help brain injury survivors

-Grandmother Sue Askham is competing in a half marathon to help brain injury survivors, despite only taking up long-distance running last year.
+Grandmother Sue Askham is competed in a half marathon in 2018 to help brain injury survivors, despite only taking up long-distance running last year.

-Sue, who has two children and nine grandchildren, is running The Milton Keynes Winter Half Marathon on Sunday February 18 on behalf of Headway Aylesbury Vale – even though she is currently hampered by an injured tendon in her right foot.
+Sue, who has two children and nine grandchildren, ran The Milton Keynes Winter Half Marathon on Sunday 18 February 2018 on behalf of Headway Aylesbury Vale – even though she is currently hampered by an injured tendon in her right foot.

 She decided to raise cash to help the charity in Fairford Leys, where her sister-in-law Karen Styles, is manager.
 The race was originally scheduled for December but had to be postponed due to the weather.